-Climate change: Lough Neagh temperature increases from 1995 levels
+Climate change: Lough Neagh temperature rises 'alarmingly'

+The water temperature in Lough Neagh is rising "alarmingly fast" researchers have said.

-Researchers have found the water temperature in Lough Neagh is now 1C (33.8F) higher than in 1995.
+The temperature - the largest freshwater body of water in the UK and Ireland - is 1C higher than in 1995.

-They also said more than twice as much carbon is stored in the ground around the lough than previously thought.
+A report also said more than twice as much carbon was stored in ground around the lough as previously thought.

 The Lough Neagh Partnership (LNP) commissioned the study as it took up a lease on land on the south-west shoreline, with a view to restoring it.